 This makes sure both ends of the chain – the client and server side – can accept and send the right file types, and put a halt to the “HTTP 415” error for good.

-WordPress errors are often straightforward to fix.
+Website errors are often straightforward to fix.
 We’ve done so a number of times on the Kinsta blog, and the nature of the platform means you can be ready to rock and roll in a short while.
 However, the “HTTP 415” is different, in that a fix is hard to come by if you’re not a developer.

 The solution is to work with the Content-Type header values to make sure you send the right one to the server.
 You may also have a simple typo.
 This seems like a “doh” moment, but in this case, they can be tricky to spot, especially if your concern is with the content types you send to the server.

-While the “HTTP 415” error is yours to fix, for other issues with your WordPress website, Kinsta is on call.
+While the “HTTP 415” error is yours to fix, for other issues with your website, Kinsta is on call.
 We have our support team standing by to help you understand your site on the rare occasions it fails to load.

 Save time, costs and maximize site performance with: